apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 A [github repository](https://github.com/apmp-dxfg/pdfa3-documents){:target="_blank"} of associated files provides copies of the files referred to here.

 ## Resources
+This resource uses the open-source software tools Python and LaTeX.
+Some information about installing Python and LaTeX is given [here](dxfg-sw-info){:target="_blank"}.

 A [LaTeX](latex-res.html) page has information about LaTeX software for producing PDF/A-3 documents.